DHTMLX/docs-suite/docs/tree_collection/api/treecollection_load_method.md

 - `driver: string` - optional, type of data (json, csv, xml), json by default

 @returns:
-- `promise` - a promise of data loading
+A promise of data loading.

 @example:
 myToolbar.data.load("[path to this file]/file.xml", "xml");